 With a snowy weekend here in the Northeast, I’m craving hot chocolate.
-Before I was officially diagnosed with a dairy sensitivity three years ago, I had a suspicion because of hot chocolate.
-I loved hot chocolate, but hot chocolate didn’t love me.
+Before I was diagnosed with a dairy sensitivity three years ago, I had a suspicion because of hot chocolate.
+I loved hot chocolate, but it didn’t love me back.
 It’s supposed to be a comforting drink, but for me it was just a stomachache waiting to happen.
-Now that I’ve learned how to make thick, creamy hot chocolate with coconut milk, I get to enjoy this comforting treat without any unpleasant side effects.
-This vegan mint hot chocolate is free of dairy and refined sugar, so you can enjoy it without any guilt.
-The candy canes in the picture are just a decoration – this is real food!
+Now that I’ve learned how to make thick, creamy hot chocolate recipe with coconut milk, I get to enjoy this comforting treat without any side effects.
+This vegan mint hot chocolate is free of dairy and refined sugar, so you can enjoy it without guilt.
+The candy canes in the picture are just a decoration – this is real food (well, real drink!).

 Full Disclosure: When my eight-year-old daughter tasted this hot chocolate, she said, “You used fresh mint in this, didn’t you?”
 It was more of an accusation than a curiosity.
 I think the mint flavor tastes wonderful, but you may want to minimize the steeping time to keep the mint flavor very subtle.
 Am I the only one with a child who notices these details? 🙂

 Vegan Mint Hot Chocolate

 - 2 cups coconut milk